 If this is your strategy, you will have to start taking the ACT tests earlier to ensure that you have enough test dates to maximize your score.
-Some schools require that you send all your scores from every time you take the ACT, so we do not recommend having huge fluctuations in your section scores.
-You should give your best effort on every administration of the test.
+Some schools require that you send all of your scores from every time you took the ACT, so we do not recommend having huge fluctuations in your section scores.
+In other words, give your best effort on every administration of the test.

 However, this focused study plan may help you build a strong “superscore” that's a great asset to your college application.

 Every piece of your application is important to building a successful whole.
-By carefully crafting a testing plan, researching your schools’ policies, and preparing strategically and intensively for test day, you're well on your way to creating an outstanding college application.
+By carefully crafting a testing plan, researching your schools’ policies, and preparing strategically and intensively for test day, you'll be well on your way to creating an outstanding college application!

 Want to get a perfect 36 ACT score?
 Read a perfect scorer's guide to acing the ACT.